pchemguy/spec-kit/templates/capabilities/capabilities.md

 The LLM MUST NOT:

-- construct capabilities independently of classification;
 - restate the entire target scope as a single capability;
 - allow solution forms, technologies, or delivery contexts to subsume core user intent;
 - collapse distinct capabilities due to shared implementation;
-- split capabilities into isolated low-level actions;
 - include internal mechanisms unless they directly affect user-visible behavior or experience;
 - include implementation plans, validation scenarios, or task-level detail.

----

-#### Construction Objective

-The resulting capability set MUST form a:

-- compact;
-- user-centric;
-- structurally consistent;

-representation of the target scope suitable for boundary evaluation and downstream analysis.

 ---